Teaching Pedagogy

 -

-Note: Courses marked with [*] indicate courses where I was a supplemental instructor for those courses by attending all classes with students and also holding weekly supplementally sessions for students
+Note: Courses marked with [*] indicate courses where I was a supplemental instructor / embedded in-class tutor.
+I attended all classes with students and held weekly supplementally sessions for students; however, I was not the instructor of record.